loon3/XCP-Wallet-for-Chrome/README.md

 v0.1 - Initial release

-v0.1.1 - Fixed Transaction refreshing with new addresses
-      - Added "versions" folder for all new releases
+v0.1.1 - Fixed Transaction refreshing with new addresses, added "versions" folder for all new releases